Small but tenacious, proud warriors and pioneers of invention

 Thus did the Almish kobolds change the course of history, revealing the tyrant’s divinity—perhaps all divinity—to be a ruse.
 This world-shaking event changed the way Alm perceived religion forever, and made the kobolds the pioneers of the what would later become known as “technology”.

 Play a kobold if you want…

 - to be a little bit lizard, a little bit weasel and a little bit dog.

 - to be an inventor of machines and magecraft.

-Almish kobolds draw their ancestry as much from mammalian ancestors as reptilian, making them a curious mix of traits.
+Unlike many beast-kin, Almish kobolds have no clear resemblance to a single animal, but rather a curious mix of mammalian and reptilian traits.
 They are small and thin creatures, long-bodied like a weasel, whose natural stance is sitting over their haunches.
-Though they stand flat-footed, they can use this natural crouch for a remarkable burst of speed when necessary.
-Their tails are long and surprisingly musular, eventually tapering to a point from a thick base that aids their balance.
+Though they stand flat-footed and walk upright slowly, they can drop effortlessly to all fours for a remarkable burst of speed.
+Their tails are long and surprisingly muscular, eventually tapering to a point from a thick base that aids their balance.

-Their long, toothy snouts are distinctly reptilian; some are broad and rounded like a crocodile’s, while others are pointed like a skink’s or even beaked like a tortoise’s.
-Their long, floppy ears, however, are distinctly more dog-like—as are their fur coats ranging from long and shaggy to short and bristly.
-Beneath their fur, tough scales are a testament to their draconic heritage; some have barely any fur at all, and even sport reptilian crests or fins.
+Their long, toothy snouts are distinctly reptilian; some are broad and rounded like that of a crocodile, while others are pointed like a skink or even beaked like a tortoise.
+Their long, floppy ears are distinctly more dog-like, as are their fur coats, ranging from long and shaggy to short and bristly.
+Beneath their fur, they have tough leathery skin and hard bony scales; some have barely any fur at all, and even sport reptilian crests or fins.